simonschmoll/ethereum_purchase_contract/README.md

 Now you are ready to interact with the contract.
 Go to http://localhost:8082/

+Deployment:
 The standard flow is as follows:
 - Insert the addresses of the 3 imported addresses into the 3 different fields 'seller', 'buyer', 'intermediator'
 - Select the account of the address of seller in MetaMask and press 'Deploy'.
-If you do not choose the seller the contract will not be instantiated, because only the owner of the address of 'seller' can deploy the contract
+If you do not choose the account of the seller to deploy the contract will not be instantiated.
+This is because only the owner of the address of 'seller' can deploy the contract.

 **Hint: You can rename accounts in MetaMask, press the menu icon --> next the 'details' button --> now you can change the name on the top**
 - After pressing the button 'Deploy', these addresses will be associated with the respective sales position
-- Next a popup should be displayed where you have to accept the transaction, afterwards the contract is deployed on the local chain
+- Next a popup should be displayed where you have to accept the transaction, afterwards the contract is deployed on the local chain (ganache)

 ### Intended steps for interaction:
 **Everytime you select a action, make sure the right account is selected in MetaMask**

 - Set Item (Seller)
 - Pay Item (Buyer)
 - Received Item (Buyer)
 - Withdraw (Seller)

 Other actions:
-- Retract (Seller, Buyer, Intermediator)
+- Retract (Seller, Buyer, Intermediator - in favor of Buyer or Seller)
 - Withdraw (Buyer) - after dispute the buyer can withdraw the money if he is ruled right

 # Quick start
 (Pre condition: npm, ganache)